Blanka Vlašić: 2009: Second consecutive world title, second best high-jumper of all time (2.08 m)

 The 2009 Indoor season saw Vlašić posting a world indoor lead of 2.05 m in Karlsruhe, equalling her own national indoor record in the process.
-However she failed to earn a medal at the European Indoor Championships in Torino, finishing fifth.
+However she failed to earn a medal at the European Indoor Championships in Turin, finishing fifth.
 Germany's Ariane Friedrich won the gold medal.

 At the World Championships, Vlašić competed against Ariane Friedrich.
 During the final, the duo was joined by reigning world silver and Olympic bronze medalist Anna Chicherova, who took the lead with a 2.02 m first-time clearance.
 Vlašić cleared on her second attempt, while Friedrich cleared on her third attempt.
 At 2.04 m, the Croatian is the first one to go over.
 Chicherova fails and Friedrich attempts 2.06 m, which she almost clears.
 Vlašić then raised the bar to 2.10 m, a would-be world record, but failed all three attempts.

 On 31 August, at Hanžeković Memorial in Zagreb, Vlašić cleared 2.08 m.
 She set a new personal best, Croatian record and became the second best high-jumper of all time behind the world record of Stefka Kostadinova (2.09 m in 1987).
 She raised the bar to 2.10 m, but failed once again.